Parks and Health

 Project was made possible through the generous support of Health Net.

-A Prescription to Spend time in Nature
+A prescription to spend time in nature

-The Juntos Initiative encourages physical activity in park settings with a prescription from a healthcare provider.
+The Juntos Initiative encourages physical activity in park settings with a prescription from a health care provider.
 The goal of the initiative is for families to explore parks in the County of Santa Clara, participate in park hikes, and become familiar and comfortable in park settings.

 The Juntos Initiative is a partnership of the Santa Clara Valley Medical Center Pediatric Healthy Lifestyle Center, Santa Clara County Parks, County of Santa Clara Public Health Department, Veggielution, and the City of San Jose Parks and Recreation Department.
 Funding for the program was made possible by the Measure Q funds from the Santa Clara Valley Open Space Authority.